A home remodel project can be stressful. After all, it’s not every day that your entire house gets taken over by a construction project.

 Child-Proof (and Pet-Proof) the Construction Zone

-Whether you’re getting a , a , or an , it’s important to make sure that your children and pets are safe.
+Whether you’re getting a kitchen remodel, a bathroom remodel, or an entire home renovation, it’s important to make sure that your children and pets are safe.

 So, whichever room is being renovated, it’s important to take the proper precautions.

-If you have infants, toddlers or pets, you may want to or to another floor during construction.
+If you have infants, toddlers or pets, you may want to take them out of the house or to another floor during construction.
 If you’re unable to do so, get some baby gates to ensure that they don’t enter the construction space.

 When it comes to small children, talk to them beforehand.
 Let them know that they can’t be around the construction site when the contractors are working.